saucelabs/sauce-docs/docs/ci/azure.md

    pool:
      vmImage: 'ubuntu-latest'

-   # Set the environment variables for the pipeline.
+   # Sets the environment variables for the pipeline.
-   # We create a variable sauce_user and assign it a value of $(SAUCE_USERNAME), which comes from the ADO
+   # We create a variable sauce_user and assign it a value of $(SAUCE_USERNAME), which comes from the Azure DevOps.
-   variables:
-   – name: sauce_user
    variables:
    – name: sauce_user
      value: $(SAUCE_USERNAME)